Ultimate Guide to Kauai

 North Shore Beaches

-Haena Beach Park (Tunnels Beach) is home to Makua Bay and shows best conditions in July and August.
-This beach is popular with campers and also features lifeguards, parking showers and toilets.
-The ultimate snorkeling and scuba divers beach, this crescent-shaped bay is bordered by palm trees and offers lush golden sand.
+The ultimate snorkeling and scuba diving beach, this crescent-shaped bay is bordered by palm trees and golden sand.
 Lava tubes form the many underwater caverns that give this beach its nickname and it features some of the most fantastic sunsets on the island.
-Often there is a food vendor selling sandwiches but don’t forget to bring along snacks and water!
+Often, there will be a food vendor selling sandwiches, but don't forget to bring along snacks and water!

 East Side Beaches